leonvictorlima/MachineLearning_Santander_CustomerSatisfaction/README.md

 The dataset is available in `train.csv`, `test.csv`, `df3.csv` and `df4.csv` files.
 Please, pay attention that some codes has already been executed, maybe additional functionality will be necessary to successfully complete the project.
 Please feel free to enjoy and explore this project.

-** In case of the `Santander_CustomerSatisfaction_v1.ipynb` notebook file does not open.
-Please, copy this link (https://github.com/leonvictorlima/MachineLearning_Santander_CustomerSatisfaction/blob/main/Santander_CustomerSatisfaction_v1.ipynb) and paste it on https://nbviewer.jupyter.org/ to get access for it cotent.
+** In the case of the `Santander_CustomerSatisfaction_v1.ipynb` notebook file does not open.
+Please, copy this link (https://github.com/leonvictorlima/MachineLearning_Santander_CustomerSatisfaction/blob/main/Santander_CustomerSatisfaction_v1.ipynb) and paste it on https://nbviewer.jupyter.org/ to get access for it content.

 ## Code Execution